Cell Type Prediction

 Cell Type Prediction with Argmax

 Given the thresholded image, the simplest way to derive cell type labels is to define associations between cell types and markers, and then assign the cell type whose marker is most highly expressed (i. e. taking the argmax).
-This is what is demonstrated below.
+This technique, also termed argmax, is demonstrated below.

 [6]: